1. Administration#

 , which describes which school classes they belong to.

-You might want to prevent certain user roles from being added or removed to school classes.
+You can prevent certain user roles from adding to or removing from school classes.

-from the mapping is not sufficient to achieve this:
+from the mapping isn’t sufficient to achieve this.

-changing the school classes of a user does not only result in a user change event
+Changing the school classes of a user doesn’t only result in a user change event,

-but also a school class change event, which needs to be handled separately.
-You therefore need to use
+but also a school class change event, which you need to handle separately.

-This is an advanced scenario.
-If you don’t need this, jump to the next section.
+This section describes an advanced scenario.
+If you don’t explicitly need it, jump to the next section Trying it out.

-Remember that in the last examples we had a property that we would send for some users, but not others, depending on their role?
-Turns out that we can have the same problem for groups.
+Remember that in the last examples you had a property that you would send for some users, but not others, depending on their role?
+Turns out that you can have the same problem for groups.

 Imagine that a school manages locally which teachers belong to which class.

-In the role specific mapping we would not sync the classes attribute school_classes
+In the role specific mapping you would not synchronize the classes attribute school_classes

 ,

-This is not enough though: we would also need to make sure that we don’t sync
+This isn’t enough though.
+You would also need to make sure

-by allowing you to specify a list of roles that should be ignored when syncing groups.
+by allowing you to specify a list of roles that you want to ignore when

-The following steps determine which members are sent to a school authority
+The following steps determine which members the connector sends to a school authority, when an administrator adds a school class:

-Add all users that are members of the school class locally (Normal Kelvin plugin behavior).
+Add all users that are members of the school class locally.
+This is the default normal Kelvin plugin behavior.

 Remove all users that have a configured role to ignore in any school handled by the school authority configuration.